-The machine is given in Figure 1, where we follow the notations of [3] to denote reduction rules: we write \rightarrow{β} for the β -reduction rule, \rightarrow{s} for the rule which somehow performs a substitution, and \rightarrow{c} for the commutative transition.
+The machine is given in Figure 1, where we follow the notations of Accattoli and Barras [3] to denote reduction rules: we write \rightarrow{β} for the β -reduction rule, \rightarrow{S} for the rule which somehow performs a substitution, and \rightarrow{C} for the commutative transition.
 By considering invariants of the machine, one can easily prove that the Milner Abstract Machine soundly implements the call-by-name evaluation strategy for the λ -calculus [2].

 It is worth noting that the soundness of the execution crucially relies on the uniqueness of names in the environment.
 Incidentally, this requires the possibility of an on-the-fly α -renaming process.
-Executing twice a term bounding a variable x in different contexts (say $(\lambda x.t)u$ and $(\lambda x.t)v$) could indeed result in linking two different terms to the same name in the environment.
-This is avoided by asking in the \rightarrow_s rule that if x is linked to some term t in the environment τ , accessing x results in executing a code \overline{t}^{α} that is α -equivalent to t and such that any bound name in \overline{t}^{α} is fresh with respect to those in the current stack π and environment τ .
+Executing twice a term binding a variable x in different contexts (say $(\lambda x.t)u$ and $(\lambda x.t)v$) could indeed result in linking two different terms to the same name in the environment.
+This is avoided by asking in the $\rightarrow{\rm S}$ rule that if x is linked to some term t in the environment τ , accessing x results in executing a code \overline{t}^{α} that is α -equivalent to t and such that any bound name in \overline{t}^{α} is fresh with respect to every other names in the term, in the current stack π and in the environment τ .
 In the sequel, we will explicitly use de Bruijn levels to handle this kind of issues.